Bassem-A/Subdomain-Recon-Automator/README.md

 # Subdomain-Recon-Automator
 A very simple script that uses multiple already popular tools to enumerate and find subdomains from target.
+Makes workflow faster and it's easy to customize.